The Ultimate Guide to Soda Blasting: Everything You Need to Know

 I just have a small project.
 Who can I call to soda blast for me?

-There are lots of mobile Dustless Blasting equipment owners.
-Do a quick search for Dustless Blasting near me.
+There are Dustless Blasting equipment owners across North America.
+Do a quick web search for "Dustless Blasting near me" to see who is available locally to take on your project.

-Is Soda Blasting considered a non destructive method?
+Is soda blasting considered a non-destructive method?

 Yes!
 Soda Blasting is considered a non-destructive method for many applications in cleaning, paint stripping, and equipment maintenance.

-Is Soda Blasting bad for the environment?
+Is soda blasting bad for the environment?

-Can Soda Blasting remove powder coating?
+Can soda blasting remove powder coating?

 Is soda blasting just baking soda?